dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 causes Excel to ignore any errors and continue executing the routine.
 In some

-cases, using this statement causes Excel to ignore errors that it shouldn’t
+cases, using this statement causes Excel to ignore errors that it shouldn't

 ignore.
 Your code may have bugs, and you may not even realize it.